gothinkster/realworld/README.md

 # ![RealWorld Example Applications](media/realworld.png)

-> ### Fullstack example codebases for React, Angular 2, AngularJS, Node, Rails, Django, and more
+# What is this?

-It's kinda like TodoMVC, but for real world fullstack apps.
+It's kinda like [TodoMVC](https://github.com/tastejs/todomvc) but for _real world_ fullstack apps.

+# Why?

 Most examples and tutorials only cover simple examples like "todo" apps and rarely show you how to build real world, production ready fullstack apps.
-They don't cover actually deploying your applications into a production environment either.

-To solve this problem, we worked with (and funded) OSS community leaders to create a series of frontend, backend and deployment codebases & tutorials that can be mixed & matched (the backends all create the same API & the frontends use the same UI templates/styles).
-Every tutorial teaches you how to build Conduit [(demo)](https://angularjs.realworld.io), a beautifully designed and fully featured social blogging platform, from scratch.
-The tutorials also teach you best practices & expert protips for each stack as well as how to deploy it to production environments on AWS, Heroku, and more.

-**NOTE: Everything here is still a WIP -- PR's and issues welcome!**

-# Supported Stacks
+# How does it work?

+With the help of OSS community leaders, we created a series of frontend & backend codebases that builds Conduit [(demo)](https://angularjs.realworld.io), a beautifully designed and fully featured social blogging platform.
+You can use any frontend with any backend and see how a real world, fullstack app works with them.

+# Wait, I can use any frontend with any backend?

+Yup.
+All backends adhere to the same API spec for endpoints that the frontends to talk to, and all frontends use the same handcrafted bootstrap 4 templates/styles.

+# How do I learn to create a frontend and/or backend stack from scratch?

+We've built step-by-step tutorials for all of our stacks that teach you how to go from `git init` all the way to the production ready application.

+# What frontends and backends do you currently support?

+Below are the current frontends & backends we support.
 Interested in creating a RealWorld example app in a framework we don't support?
 Get in touch.

 ### Frontends